Tanghetto

 Tanghetto performing live at the Centro Cultural Kirchner Symphony Hall celebrating 15 years of their debut album, August 2019.

 Tanghetto performing live at the Milano Forum Assago with guest tango dancers on stage (Latinoamericando Expo 2013, Milan, Italy).

 Tanghetto is an Argentinian neotango and electronic tango music project created and led by musician and producer Max Masri.
-It won the Gardel Award and was nominated five times to the Latin Grammy Awards.
-It's based in Buenos Aires, Argentina.
+The group has won the Latin Grammy for Best Tango Album and two Gardel Awards.
+In 2025, the Legislature of Buenos Aires declared Tanghetto to be of cultural interest to the city.
+The band is based in Buenos Aires, Argentina.

 The style of Tanghetto is a blend of tango and electronic music and is also influenced by world music and jazz.
 The main feature of their music, apart from the balance of electronic and ethnic sounds, is the strong presence of melody and song structure.
-Tanghetto uses technology as another musical instrument.
+Tanghetto uses innovation and technology as another musical instrument.